visweswar-nemani/crux_ui/README.md

 # Installation :
 1)Download and install Node.js(version>=13.0) into your machine from https://nodejs.org/en/.
 2)Clone the repository into your machine.
-3) Navigate to the repository and enter script "npm init" in terminal/command prompt.
+3) Navigate to the repository and enter script "npm install" in terminal/command prompt.
 This will install all the dependencies required for the project into your machine.
 4) Now we can exectue below standard scripts to run/test/build the application.